 2. Fairbanks

-For investors like you, Fairbanks offers affordable real estate with stunning natural scenery, making it an excellent choice.
+Cash flow can be attractive, but winters raise costs.
 Home prices in Alaska saw a 2.2% increase in May 2024 compared to the previous year, but you can find lower prices in Fairbanks than in bigger cities.
 This affordability makes Fairbanks a meaningful real estate investment opportunity in Alaska, especially for first-time investors or those expanding their portfolios.

-The Fairbanks real estate market includes:
+The Fairbanks real estate includes:

 - Multi-unit apartment buildings